 This CI Direct Investing review covers everything you need to before deciding.
-Robo-advisors like CI Direct Investing make investing easier and accessible as they handle everything on your behalf.
+Robo-advisors like CI Direct Investing make investing easier and more accessible as they handle everything on your behalf.

 Whether you’re a beginner investor with little investing experience or a seasoned investor that wants to save time and costs, robo-advisors are a great alternative to traditional self-directed investing and mutual funds.